PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 static-shape-reconciliation successor.
 Production remains unchanged pending a four-stage shared-context owner.
 Focused and affected validation report `3 passed, 1 xfailed` and `404 passed, 1 xfailed`.

+The latest checkpoint implements that terminal layout/shape owner.
+It forwards the exact shared ModelIR, LayoutState, diagnostics, context, and layout-Transpose option across the four children and returns every raw mapping unchanged in source order.
+The lowerer replaces only the four unconsumed locals; the recorded complete static-shape reconciliation and progress update remain separate immediate successors, while all compatibility wrappers and independent routes remain available.
+Runtime identity coverage, 406 affected tests, and all standard sequential gates pass; public behavior, graph rewrites, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.